Quick Tips for Combating the Evils of Halloween Treats

 Here are three ways to keep your teeth healthy during Halloween:

 - Avoid certain kinds of candy, like sticky, gummy or hard candies

 - Maintain your oral health routine

-The Best Candy for your Teeth:
+The worst candy for your teeth:

 Check out these tips to maintain your oral health routine:

-- Continue to brush your teeth twice a day.
+- Brush your teeth twice a day

-- Clean between your teeth with floss.
+- Clean between your teeth with floss once a day

-- Stay away from sugary beverages.
+- Stay away from sugary beverages

-- Drink more water.
+- Drink more water

-- Maintain a healthy diet.
+- Maintain a healthy diet

-Look for Halloween treats that are healthy for your teeth?
+Looking for Halloween treats that are healthy for your teeth?
 Click here!